fersantxez/xmame-olpc/README.md

 The [**OLPC 1.75**](http://wiki.laptop.org/go/XO-1.75) is a laptop designed, manufactured and shipped by OLPC, using an ARM processor.
 XO-1.75 is designed around the Armada 610 system on a chip, whichfeatures an 800 Mhz  Marvell Sheeva ARM (ARMv7 architecture compatible).

-MAME is portable, and it was ported to Unix/X11 under the name XMAME.
-The OLPC XO 1.75 laptop provides a nice form factor for gaming given its size and the joystick controls included around the screen.
+MAME is portable, and it was ported to Unix/X11 under the name XMAME -- which makes it possible to run on the OLPC XO 1.75 laptop.
+The XO 1.75 provides a nice form factor for gaming given its size and the joystick controls included around the screen.

 This repository provides a pre-compiled version of xmame for the OLPC laptop already prepared to be installed and run on the platform with minimal effort.
 This has been tested to run correctly on  an OLPC 1.75 unit running OLPC Linux version [13.2.10-22](http://download.laptop.org/xo-1.75/os/official/13.2.10-22/).
 Other versions may run as well, but haven't been tested.
 Instructions on how to upgrade the OLPC version of Linux can be found [here](http://wiki.laptop.org/go/Release_notes/13.2.10#XO-1.75)